HullRyan/ITIS-6177-Final-Project/browser-extension/readme.md

 4. Click on "Load Unpacked" (for Chrome) or "Load Temporary Add-on" (for Firefox).
 5. Navigate to the directory where you cloned the repository and select it.

 The extension should now be installed and ready to use!

-## Contributing

-We welcome contributions!
-Please see our contributing guide for details.

-## License

-This project is licensed under the terms of the MIT license.